Mental Approach Towards Becoming A Successful Entrepreneur

-What is the mindset and characteristics of an entrepreneur?
+What are the mindset and characteristics of an entrepreneur?

 The entrepreneurial mindset is unique in that one must be creative, communicative, and highly motivated to succeed, yet open to risk and failure.
-Oftentimes the success or failure of a business comes down to the characteristics of the entrepreneur themselves.
+Oftentimes the success or failure of a business comes down to the characteristics of the entrepreneur.

 How to Develop an Entrepreneurial Mindset?

 - Face your fears.

 Having an entrepreneurial mindset helps you to quickly identify problems and provide a timely solution.
 You're not one to sit around and wait, you have a strong intuition, and if want something you'll go get it.
 Having this mindset means you know the importance of keeping moving forward even when difficult.

 Entrepreneurial thinking is the ability to see things differently than the rest of the world but, it is not necessarily an inherent trait and can be easily developed or improved.
 It is more like a state of mind that opens your eyes to new learning opportunities and helps you grow in your role.

 Your mindset plays a critical role in how you cope with life's challenges.
 In school, a growth mindset can contribute to greater achievement and increased effort.
 When facing a problem such as trying to find a new job, people with growth mindsets show greater resilience.

 What is critical thinking in entrepreneurship?